EleniNtz13/Public-Library-Internship-Sparta/week-02/week-02-report.md

 6. Leave the default **port 5432**.
 7. Keep all other settings on default.
 8. Click **Next** → **Next** → **Install** → **Finish**.

-### 🗃️ Close Stack Builder

-After installation finishes, Stack Builder will appear.

-➡️ Click **Cancel** and close it — not required for now.
+9. After installation finishes, Stack Builder will appear.
+Click **Cancel** and close it — not required for now.

-### 🔄 Optional: Verify PostgreSQL Service
+#### 🔄 Optional: Verify PostgreSQL Service

 You can optionally check that the PostgreSQL service is running:
 1. Open **Services** (Start → type Services).